v0idx/resting/README.md

 Currently, resting is able to make head requests, a small start, but I'm excited to add future functionality.
 The response is currently outputed directly to console.

 #### TODO
+* Refactor codebase to be cleaner, and more rust-like
 * File output support
 * Other HTTP Request Type support
 * Authentication Support